 But under medical review, these undergarments don’t stand up to the hype.
 While they can create the visual effect of slimming your middle, they don’t provide long-term weight loss or shaping benefits.
 They can actually damage your internal organs, reduce your lung capacity, and lead to other health problems.

 In contrast, a postpartum girdle is designed with support as the primary goal.
 These garments are worn around the belly and upper hip to provide support for your core and pelvic floor.
 While they do feature compression, it’s gentle and targeted to hold your muscles and ligaments in place and speed recovery after childbirth.

 At least one medical study from 2012 showed that using postpartum girdles can help you safely strengthen your core over time, especially when used in combination with physical therapy.

 Remember that the best way to help your body recover after birth is to:

-- rest a lot — you’ve heard it said, but truly, sleep when they sleep!
+- rest a lot — you’ve heard it said, but truly, try to sleep when they sleep!

 - eat healthy foods